cse110-fa22-group34/cse110-fa22-group34/admin/meetings/112022-meeting.md

 - Yash

 ## Agenda
-1. Looked over everyone's progress
+1. Look over everyone's progress
-2. Suggestions time
+2. Give suggestions to each other & share new ideas
-3. TA joins at 8:30 -> discuss grading rubric, expectations for project
+3. TA joins at 8:30
+  - discuss grading rubric, expectations for the project
+  - show TA our current website progress

 ## New Ideas
+- From Yash: add team page to our website (Alessia will convert our team.md into an html page)
 - From Yash: we could have a archive budget page so we can make new budgets but don't have to delete old budgets
-- From Yash: add team page to our website (Alessia will convert our team.md into an html page)

 ## Grading Rubric (Required Components)
 As suggested by our TA.